Umuzi-org/ACN-syllabus/content/zmc-challenges/first-website/adding-more-pages/_index.md

     images/
     index.html
-    new_page.html  < You can name this whatever you want Just make sure that it ends in .html
+    new_page.html  < You can name this whatever you want Just make sure that it ends in .html.
+                     Also make sure that the name doesn't have any spaces in it.
+Use underscores or dashes to separate the words
 ```

 Your new file should have the following: